YahyaOmari/reading-notes-Code301/Read01.md

 # CSS Layout - float and clear

-= The CSS float property specifies how an element should float.
+- The CSS float property specifies how an element should float.

--The CSS clear property specifies what elements can float beside the cleared element and on which side.
+- The CSS clear property specifies what elements can float beside the cleared element and on which side.

 ### Example how to use float ..